MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. Click **Join or access now** to sign up for download benefits.
 2. Check the URL to verify it changed to *https://my.visualstudio.com/*.
 3. Click **Downloads** to search for R Server.
-4. Click **Downloads** for a specific version to select the platform.
+4. Click **Downloads** for a specific version to select the installer for Windows.

 ![Download page on Visual Studio benefits page](./media/machine-learning-server-windows-install/search-downloads.png)

+<a name="howtoinstall"></a>

+## How to install

+This section walks you through a Machine Learning Server deployment using the standalone Windows installer.

 ### Run Setup